cyrus19909/BEW/README.md

 })
 ```

-## WALLETS
+## Wallets

 ### Overview

-Wallets page entitles one to perform the following operations.
+Wallets page entitles one to perform the following operations:
 	1. Display individual holdings of all the different coins in possession of the person.
 	2. Display estimated total holding by summing up the individual balances.
 	3. Allows one to provision a Wallet address for a coin and make deposit to it.